GiovanH/fansim-engine/doc/developer_quickstart.md

    - **Be sure to only edit the files in your mod folder; don't go editing anything in a `litedist`, `dist`, or `game` directory, or anything in the `sys` package.** See: [Why FSE](#why-fse)?
 6. Run `run_wizard.py` to test and run your mod.
 You can use command line arguments to control game launch and other features.
 7. To see your changes live, run `run_wizard.py --nolaunch` and then press `Shift+R` while in-game to automatically reload.
-8. When you're ready to distribute your mod, you can zip and distribute your mod folder (`custom_volumes/xxx`).
-You can also package your mod as a standalone game using `dist_standalone.py`, but this is not recommended for general use.
+8. When you're ready to distribute your mod, you can package your mod as a standalone game using `dist_standalone.py`, or just share your `litedist` folder directly, if you want.
+More advanced users can also share the mod folder with other developers.

 Developing with this basically the same as extending ren'py using the base game, with a few exceptions for the package manager: